 Stressbusters are here to fight stress with free 5-minute backrubs and helpful stress relief information for NYU students.
 Check out the Stressbusters page to learn more.

 ROLL YOUR HEAD.
-Coax your neck and shoulder muscles into relaxation.
+Try to relax the muscles in your neck and shoulders.
 Slowly and gently drop your head forward, roll it to your right shoulder and pause; roll it backward to the center of your shoulders and pause; roll it to your left shoulder and pause; roll it forward to the center of your chest and pause.
 Continuing to move slowly, reverse direction and go back around.

 GET A MASSAGE.
 Have someone else help you relax.
 Physical touch can feel wonderful and supportive when you are tense.
 Treat yourself at a spa, pair up with a friend who needs stress relief and trade massages or enlist NYU Stressbusters for free 5-minute backrubs.

 EXERCISE.
-All types of physical activity – aerobic, strength training, stretching – can relieve stress by improving overall wellbeing.
+All types of physical activity – for even 10 to 20 minutes – can relieve stress by improving overall wellbeing.
 Even the most gentle and basic exercises can boost endorphins and make you feel good and less stressed out.